How to Divide Hostas: Step-by-Step Guide to Doubling Your Plants for Free

 How can I prevent slugs and deer from damaging my newly divided hostas?

-Use slug and snail bait or systemic deer repellents to protect your hostas.
+Use slug and snail bait or systemic deer repellents for your hostas.
 To protect divided hostas from deer damage, you can also try fencing them in or companion planting with deer resistant plants they tend to avoid.

 What should I do after dividing hostas?